 - A traditional food for this day is waffles.
 "Lady Day" or Annunciation, is the only feast of Mary that Sweden still celebrates since the Lutheran faith became the state religion in 1593.
 In most of Europe, waffles are a traditional feast day food, but on the feast of the Annunciation in Sweden this is THE "Waffle Day" (Vaffeldagen), where waffles are served either for breakfast, lunch or dinner, with lingonberries or cloudberries.

-- If you are in the mood to bake cookies you can purchase a beautiful mold from House on the Hill.
+- If you are in the mood to bake cookies or create a beeswax or papercraft form, there is a beautiful mold of the Annunciation from House on the Hill.

 Saint Dismas(sometimes spelled Dysmas or only Dimas, or even Dumas), also known as the Good Thief or the Penitent Thief, is the apocryphal name given to one of the thieves who was crucified alongside Christ according to the Gospel of Luke 23:39-43: